-The measurement of LED (Light Emitting Diode) presents unique application requirements for which Avantes has the appropriate instrumentation and applications experience to assist our customers in configuring a system.
+The measurement of LED (Light-Emitting Diode) presents unique application requirements for which Avantes has the appropriate instrumentation and applications experience to assist our customers in configuring a system.
 Avantes’ many years of working with LED application has prompted us to develop a variety of system configurations that meets most LED metrology requirements.
-Light emitting diodes can be measured in a wide variety of colors and brightness.
+Light-emitting diodes can be measured in a wide variety of colours and brightness.
 Accurate measurement of the LEDs therefore is essential.
 This can be done in two ways: photometry and radiometry.

 LED Measurement Setup

-Additionally raw data in scope mode is displayed, as well as the X-Y chroma-ticity diagram.
-Optionally, the system can be configured with longer fiber lengths and the AvaTripod to hold the diffuser in place during measurement.
+Additionally raw data in scope mode is displayed, as well as the X-Y chromaticity diagram.
+Optionally, the system can be configured with longer fibre lengths and the AvaTripod to hold the diffuser in place during measurement.
 The system can be controlled via Avantes dynamic linking library (DLL) interface through LabView, C#, C++ and a number of other programming environments.